 Roman Aqueduct near Lambou Mili

-Many visitors to Lesvos are unaware that there are two remaining sections of the roman aqueduct.
+Many visitors to Lesvos are unaware that there are two sections of the Roman aqueduct still standing.

 The ‘other’ section near to Lambou Mili is relatively unknown and little visited.
 The main reason for this is very simple.
 There is very poor access for cars and a lack of usable signs.
 The only sign is on the main Mytilini to Kalloni road north of Lambou Mili and takes you down a dirt track that requires a 4×4 (most of the time).